 Over 37 percent of methane emissions result from factory farming.
-Methane has a global warming potential 20 times higher than carbon dioxide.
-But that doesn’t make the carbon dioxide emissions any less staggering…the fossil fuels used in energy, transportation, and synthetic pesticides/fertilizers emits 90 million tons of carbon dioxide into the atmosphere every year.
+Methane has a Global warming potential 20 times higher than carbon dioxide.
+But that doesn’t make the carbon dioxide emissions any less staggering…the fossil fuels used in energy, transportation, and synthetic pesticides/fertilizers emit 90 million tons of carbon dioxide into the atmosphere every year.
 On a lesser note, factory farming also releases harmful compounds like hydrogen sulfide and ammonia that can cause immediate negative health effects in humans.

 In the United States alone, over 260 million acres of forest have been cleared to make room for crop fields, most of which are used to exclusively grow livestock feed.
 This is not a practice that only occurs in the U.S., land clearing in Brazil to grow chicken feed is responsible for the destruction of about 3 million acres of rainforest.
 And these numbers only account for land cleared to feed animals.
-Clearing land to grow soybeans in the Amazon rainforest is responsible for clearing over 100 million hectares of forest, releasing enough carbon into the atmosphere to increase the rate of global warming by 50 percent.
+Clearing land to grow soybeans in the Amazon rainforest is responsible for clearing over 100 million hectares of forest, releasing enough carbon into the atmosphere to increase the rate of Global warming by 50 percent.

 3. Water Pollution

 Industrial livestock farms, known as Concentrated Animal Feeding Operations (sounds warm and fuzzy, right?), contain massive cesspools that store animal waste.
 These “factory-farm lagoons” have been known to leak into adjacent waterways.
 Nitrates, dangerous microbes, and drug-resistant bacteria run rampant in these lagoons.
-When these by-products get into local water ways, they cause toxic algae blooms which lead to “dead zones” and massive fish kills.
-High levels of nitrates in drinking water can cause spontaneous abortions and blue baby syndrome and bacteria outbreaks from agricultural water pollution is responsible for several disease outbreaks across the United States.
+When these by-products get into local waterways, they cause toxic algae blooms which lead to “dead zones” and massive fish kills.
+High levels of nitrates in drinking water can cause spontaneous abortions and blue baby syndrome and bacteria outbreaks from agricultural water Pollution is responsible for several disease outbreaks across the United States.

 Click here to see how levels of animal waste impact your state’s water supplies.

-Planting millions of acres of genetically similar plants has become a global phenomenon due to the high-yields that these plants can produce under certain conditions.
+Planting millions of acres of genetically similar plants has become a global phenomenon due to the high yields that these plants can produce under certain conditions.
 The problem with this, however, comes when environmental conditions change (good thing our climate is so stable…) or in the form of a crop epidemic (the potato famine sound familiar?).

-Large-scale farming of monocultures depends on massive amounts of synthetic fertilizers to replace nutrients that are continually drained from soil.
+Large-scale farming of monocultures depends on massive amounts of synthetic fertilizers to replace nutrients that are continually drained from the soil.
 This practice also requires high levels of synthetic pesticides to stave off insects that are attracted to certain crops.
-If farmers did not receive subsidies for growing commodity crops, then crop fields could be populated with a diverse mixture of plant species that can naturally fix nitrogen into soil and control insects.
+If farmers did not receive subsidies for growing commodity crops, then crop fields could be populated with a diverse mixture of plant species that can naturally fix nitrogen into the soil and control insects.

 5. Fossil Fuels and Carbon Emissions

-In the satirical web series “Farmed and Dangerous,” industrial farms begin feeding livestock “petro-pellets,” animal food that is really concentrated pills of fossil fuels.
+In the satirical web series “Farmed and Dangerous,” industrial farms begin feeding livestock “petro-pellets,” animal food that is concentrated pills of fossil fuels.
 While this outrageous practice does not happen in real life (…yet), it does highlight how heavily factory farms rely on fossil fuels to raise animals and grow crops.
-Synthetic fertilizers and pesticides are derived from petroleum, the majority of crops grown with the use of these chemicals are turned into animals feed – hence the comedic irony of cutting out the crop-middle man and just feeding animals straight petro.
+Synthetic fertilizers and pesticides are derived from petroleum, and the majority of crops grown with the use of these chemicals are turned into animal feed – hence the comedic irony of cutting out the crop-middle man and just feeding animals straight petro.

 What You Can Do

 It is more than clear that industrial agriculture needs to stop.
 There are many things you can do to help reform the farming industry, so don’t feel like you are powerless in the face of the factory farming machine!
-Here are few simple things you can do that make a huge impact:
+Here are a few simple things you can do that make a huge impact: